Trofeo Paolo Corazzi

-The Trofeo Paolo Corazzi was a professional tennis tournament played on outdoor hard courts.
-It was currently part of the ATP Challenger Tour.
+The Trofeo Paolo Corazzi was a professional tennis tournament played on outdoor hardcourts.
+It was part of the ATP Challenger Tour.
 It was held annually at the Centro Sportivo Stradivari in Cremona, Italy, since 1997 (as a club event from 1997 to 2003, as a Futures from 2004 to 2007, as a Challenger since 2008).

 Eduardo Schwank was the only player to win both singles and doubles titles in the same year.